Elective course

 -

-- Adaptation to new situations
+- Adapting to new situations

-- Exercise criticism and self-criticism
+- Criticism and self-criticism

-- Promotion of free, creative and inductive thinking
+- Production of free, creative and inductive thinking

 - SYLLABUS